anders94/disruptor/thoughts.md

 In the exec and vm contexts, code has no filename so we should sha1 digest the content and use that as the name / handle.

-Workers, once started, should always be running.
-They are sent data at arbitrary times and return results in a similarly arbitrary way.
+Workers, once started, should always be running so we don't have to pay the performance penalty of starting the vm every time a block of work needs to be done.
+Workers are sent data at arbitrary times and return results in a similarly arbitrary way.
 This means we need a strategy for worker management - setup / teardown.

 There needs to be a worker startup / shutdown process which works independently from passing work to the workers and getting resuts back.
 Workers may be started on all nodes